Hey Kids (Start Here)

 She waits, but he says nothing.

-A key grinds into a lock and Mako drops his hands and steps back.
+A key grinds into a lock.
+Mako drops his hands and steps back.

 They let the moment pass, but that, too, is a kind of promise.

-“Next time he takes you somewhere,” Hermann says, turning back to the stove, “try to get him to show you the lab he is supposed to be equipping rather than the Wall.”
+“Next time he takes you somewhere,” Hermann says, turning back to the stove, “try to get him to show you the lab he’s supposed to be equipping rather than the Wall.”

 Mako nods.

-She spreads an entire suitcase worth of gifts over the span of two weeks so that it does not seem like too much—art and articles and alcohol and glassware and vac-packed snacks from everywhere she’s been, ties and t-shirts and books and pens and tatami zori and fancy hashi and a wind chime made of shells.
-She doesn’t give them these things, she just puts the books in the bookshelf and the zori in the closet and the hashi in the kitchen and the shirts in their shared room and the alcohol in the cabinet and the glassware and snacks in the kitchen and the articles on the coffee table and the wind chime on the balcony because she has brought them too many things and not enough things at all.
+She spreads a suitcase worth of gifts over the span of two weeks so that it doesn’t seem like too much—art and articles and alcohol and glassware and vac-packed snacks from everywhere she’s been, ties and t-shirts and books and pens and tatami zori and fancy hashi and a wind chime made of shells.
+She doesn’t give them these things, she just puts the books in the bookshelf and the zori in the closet and the hashi in the kitchen and the shirts in their shared room and the alcohol in the cabinet and the glassware and snacks in the kitchen and the articles on the coffee table and the wind chime on the balcony because she’s brought them too many things and not enough things at all.

-She will go back to the shatterdome and she will neatly pack Dr. Gottlieb’s items and she will see if Newt’s things are full of mold and if they are not she will pack those as well and she will ship them.
-She will not ship Newt’s guitar, she will bring that back with her when she comes, because she will come back soon.
+She’ll go back to the Shatterdome and she’ll neatly pack Dr. Gottlieb’s items and she’ll see if Newt’s things are full of mold, and if they aren’t she’ll pack those as well and she’ll ship them.
+She won’t ship Newt’s guitar, she’ll bring it back when she comes, because she’ll come back soon.

 When Mako leaves her room, she finds them standing together at the window in the gray light of early morning.
-Newt is looking at the Wall and Hermann is standing at his back, his arms around Newt’s shoulders.
-They frighten Mako there, in the dim light.
-They look like they are listening to things that she cannot hear.
-Newt’s gaze is too fierce and too hot for a silent room and a distant vista; there is too much unity in Hermann’s stance.
-She thinks that they are thinking the same thing.
-She thinks she doesn’t like what they are thinking.
+Newt is looking at the Wall.
+Hermann stands at his back, his arms around Newt’s shoulders.
+They frighten Mako there in the dim light.
+They look like they’re listening to things she can’t hear.
+Newt’s gaze is too fierce and too hot for a silent room and a distant vista; there’s too much unity in Hermann’s stance.
+She thinks they’re thinking the same thing.
+She thinks she doesn’t like what they’re thinking.

 Thoughts can kill.